curieo-org/data-digger/pubmed/pubmed-ingestion/app/tests/testing-vectorization.md

 cluster_dense_centroid = np.mean(np.array(embeddings), axis=0)
 ```

-The sparse embeddings are also averaged by a bespoke algorithm `average_sparse` (there may be a library method for this, but I did not find it).
+The sparse embeddings are also averaged.
+This is done by a bespoke algorithm `average_sparse` (there may be a library method for this, but I did not find it).

+The sparse and dense embeddings of the _parent_ nodes are stored in the _parent_ vector index (QDrant) along with their metadata.
+The (averaged!) sparse and dense embeddings of the clusters are stored in the _cluster_ vector index (QDrant) along with their metadata.
+This metadata includes _pointers to the child nodes_.

+### Searching pubmed documents.
+During the search stage, both the cluster and the parent vector databases are searched.
+On the best matches in the cluster database, the child nodes are retrieved (including vectors) and matched.
+These matched are mixed and balanced with the parent matches and combined into the final search results.

+# Testing the setup.
+In order to prove that this works, we need to prove that finding the child nodes by mediation through the cluster nodes works, and that the averaging of vectors works without loss of accuracy.

+For testing this (and testing the averaging) we set up the following test.

-STEP 1
+### Testing step 1
-I'm going to pick 200 pubmed docs from 2024 with corresponding full text (that makes 155)
+We pick a collection of pubmed documents (200 pubmed docs from 2023-2024 with corresponding full text; that makes 155).

 ```sql
     SELECT pubmed, pmc, CONCAT('s3://pubmed-fulltext/bulk/PMC',